Nailiana: Description

 N. elegans has a superficial appearance to other Polypoidal organisms from the Cambrian.
 From the fossil specimens which were described alongside the species and genus, N. elegans had a slender, elongate body that had two ends with one of them ending with a clearly defined circular mouth and oral disc with a single whorl of eight unbranched, prehensile tentacles that, in one fossil, shows the tentacles surrounded a Lingulid Brachiopod- which suggests that a predatory lifestyle for N. elegans was present when it was alive.
 The main column of the body below the mouth exhibits multiple closely spaced longitudinal grooves which can be evidence for traces left by gastric mesenteries on the cylindrical trunk.
-Nailiana had a similar appearance to Actinarians (Sea anemones) that leads Nailiana to be considered a stem-Cnidarian sharing traits found in other Anthozoans at the time.
+Nailiana had a similar appearance to Actiniarians (Sea anemones) that leads Nailiana to be considered a stem-Cnidarian sharing traits found in other Anthozoans at the time.

 Paratype

 The Paratype of Nailiana elegans (ELEL-SJ080824-2) exhibits a central circular protuberance that most likely was perforated by a mouth opening bordered by a peripheral disc which is surrounded by eight unbranching tentacles that only form one whorl.
 A dark green region in the paratype is preserved that is thought to have been the remains of a probable gastric cavity preserved in the upper oral portion of the column.
 The middle portion of the column shows evidence for flexibility in real life by preserving traces of smooth bending.
 Although, compared to the holotype of N. elegans (ELEL-SJ080824-1), the column often shows varying degrees of axial tension that results in a wide variation between specimens the ratio between height/weight of their column along with the ratio of length of the column compared to that of the tentacles.
 The representatives of the organism that show a great amount of axial tension also more-often-than-not also exhibit a localized constriction in the column.
 The surface of the column also shows multiple closely spaced, fine longitudinal grooves and/or striae.
 The number of the aforementioned striae varies from 6–12 with a spacing of 3-8 striae per millimetre (3-8 striae per 0.0393701 inches).